PreethikaChowdary/cement-dealership-business-analysis/README.md

 Based on the analytical findings, the project proposed practical business recommendations to improve operational efficiency and long-term sustainability.
 These recommendations included transportation cost optimisation through electric vehicle adoption, strategies to reduce credit and payment risks using digital invoicing and customer segmentation, improved inventory planning based on seasonal demand trends, operational improvements to address labour shortages, and environmentally sustainable practices to minimise the impact of cement dust.

 Overall, this project demonstrates the complete application of business analytics—from problem identification and primary data collection to data preparation, statistical analysis, business interpretation, and strategic decision-making—to solve real-world business challenges using data-driven methodologies.

+## 📄 Project Reports

+The complete project documentation can be found in the `docs` folder.

+- Proposal Report
+- Midterm Report
+- Final Report
+-
 ## 🛠 Skills Demonstrated

 Throughout this project, the following business analytics and problem-solving skills were applied: